• Skip to primary navigation

 5. Check Ease Of Access Settings

-The problem of a Black Desktop Background in Window 10 could also be due to accidental change in Ease of Access Settings.
+The problem could be due to accidental change in Ease of Access Settings.

 1. Open the Control Panel on your computer.